zubyf09/Star_Wars_Character_List/README.md

 #  StarWars Android Challenge

-This sample app has been developed with Kotlin following an MVVM architecture pattern with a modular approach for **[Challenge](challenge.txt)** given by Trivago.
+This sample app has been developed with Kotlin following an MVVM architecture pattern with a modular approach for project

 # Working
 * Home screen: List characters by fetching from SWAPI with pagination, scroll to load more characters.